the-technat/terraform-aws-eks-full/README.md

 - No app is secure (missing securityContexts)
 - No app has resource requests/limits
 - No app has network policies
+- No app has authentication (and those who have, just have an admin only suitable for Terraform)

 ## Design Decisions